Simcoe County Sports Update | Rock 95

 Simcoe County Sports Update

-A look at the Barrie Baycats (IBL) Orillia Kings (OJBLL) and Barrie Lakeshores (OJALL)
+A look at the week for local teams including the Barrie Baycats (IBL) Orillia Kings (OJBLL) and Barrie Lakeshores (OJALL)

 League Standings